Research Assistant Professor, Case Western Reserve University

 - The San Francisco First Offender Prostitution Program study was not methodologically sound enough to assert that john schools are successful.
 MORE

-Rachel Lovell, Senior Research Associate at Case Western Reserve University, is an expert in gender-based violence, sexual assault, human sex trafficking and intimate partner violence.
+Rachel Lovell, Assistant Professor of Criminology at Cleveland State University (Cleveland, Ohio), is an expert in gender-based violence and victimization, particularly sexual assault, sexual assault kits, sex trafficking, and intimate partner violence.

 Follow Rachel on Twitter: @rlovell100